kcaisley/kcaisley/electronics/detector_signal_chain.md

 Let's assume a high-resolution TDC (TOT or TOA) in-pixel; ideally on the order of 10-40ps RMS.
 It should be the input jitter of the signal will be around 50ps RMS.

+> Hit rate: up to 3 GHz/cm^2 (75 kHz average pixel hit rate).
+This is less useful for considering pileup, but is good for knowing digital link capacity needed.

 The TOT was designed with a 4-bit counter (16 total counts).
 By setting the counter rate (40 MHZ) and return-to-baseline dissipator (respecting pile-up limits) we can tune how much input ke- corresponds to which bin.
 So for the first 8 counts, we want to reach 12ke-, for a gain of 1.5ke- per LSB in this region.
 For counts 8-15 though,  (above 12ke-) the gain increase by 4X, to 6ke- per LSB.
 1.5×8+6×8 = 60ke total dynamic range, therefore.

-With this system, the quantization noise LSB/2 = 750 mV (midrise quantizer) is going to dominate the input noise.
+With this system, the quantization noise LSB/2 = 750 e- (midrise quantizer) is going to dominate the input noise.
 The input noise is like ~100e?

 But remember the system isn't just a charge and TOA digitized, it also needs to reject false noise hits below a certain threshold.
 This is unusual from a circuit perspective.

-In other terms

-# making sense of SNR and ENOB

-SNR of a signal make sense.
-But for a data converter, you need to essentially fix an input signal level for which you desire to measure.
-For example, if you have a TDC where you can add as many delay stages as you want, if you don't scale a signal, having more stages won't help, and if you do scale (amplify it), you will reduce the dynamic range while

-There is a reason dynamic range is not the most important spec to quote for a data converter, and that's because dynamic range is relatively easy to increase.
-For a TDC, for example, you can just add more stages.
-What doesn't come cheaply is LSB.

-> A converter’s differential linearity must be <1 LSB regardless of the specified resolution.
-Also, a converter’s integral linearity determines its distortion performance, so converters with higher resolution can achieve higher SFDR.

-In SNR, you are computing a relative ratio; it's unitless.
-Therefore,

 # Explainer for in-time threshold